 Is the Recycling Symbol Doing More Harm Than Good?

-This symbol is stamped, usually on the underside, on nearly every plastic package consumers encounter.
-The implied ‘War’ was framed as a battle between the plastics industry and those who care about the impacts of plastics on environmental sustainability.
-But like so many issues in our headline driven world, we must move beyond reaction, emotion and blame, dig into the issue, and find nuggets of value that will help us move forward.
-It’s not a stretch to believe that the recycle symbol was conceived by the plastics industry as a PR angle to support a questionable aim.
-On the other hand, Plastic Wars surfaced a critical issue facing recycling today, but left many of us feeling powerless and frustrated rather than inspired.
+We’re all familiar with the symbol; it’s stamped on nearly every plastic package we consumers encounter.
+The implied ‘War’ was framed as a battle between the plastics industry and those who care about the impacts of plastics on the environment.
+But as with so many issues in our headline driven world, it’s unproductive to get stuck on emotion and blame.
+Better to dig into the issue and find nuggets of value that will help us move forward.
+It’s not a stretch to believe that the recycle symbol was conceived by the plastics industry as a PR angle to support a questionable claim.
+On the other hand, Plastic Wars surfaced a critical issue facing recycling today, but left many of us feeling confused about the practical implications for our own recycling practices.

 So how do we contribute to a solution?

 Most importantly, let go of the idea that the recycle symbol is your guide.
 It may have added value in the infancy of plastics but has now become downright harmful to the economics of the recycling business.
+An item in the recycling bin that can’t be recycled is contamination, which is costly to remove and may decrease the marketability of the material.
 Recycling is hyper-local and recyclability is driven in large part by the equipment installed at the local facility and the end markets available to that facility.
 Simply sporting a recycle symbol does not mean the item can be recycled in our area.
 Consult your printed guidelines.
-If the item in question isn’t there, use the Waste Wizard tool on Western’s website.
+If the item in question isn’t there, use the Waste Wizard tool on Western’s website or send us an email.
 Know before you throw.
-If you can’t find the information, it’s likely not recyclable.

 Second, adopt a personal consumption philosophy around plastic: